 - Behavioral Intervention Team The BIT extends campus support and community resource information to students in crisis.
 For more information, call 409-933-8379. - Collegiate High School This advanced middle/early college high school program allows students to obtain both high school and college credit, simultaneously.
 Many of the local high school participants obtain an associate's degree prior to their high school diploma.
-For more information, call 409-933-8619. - Courtesy Texts and Calls Personal texts and phone calls are made to students regarding registration and payment deadlines.
+For more information, call 409-933-8619. - Courtesy Texts Personal texts are made to students regarding registration and payment deadlines.
 For more information, call 409-933-8619. - Dual Credit/Concurrent Enrollment This program allows students to make substantial progress toward their college degree while still attending their high school.
 For more information, call 409-933-8679. - Early Alert This is a system of collaboration between faculty and student success professionals where a faculty member contacts the Student Success Center when a student has been underperforming or not attending classes.
 Contact is made with the student to determine what services may assist the student in becoming successful in that class.
-For more information, call 409-933-8379. - High School Articulated Credit High School articulation is an agreement to match high school career and technical education (CTE) courses with college workforce courses included in credit workforce certificate or Associate of Applied Science degrees.
-College of the Mainland participates in the state-wide Advanced Technical Credit (ATC) program which allows Texas high school graduates to receive college credit for high school ATC designated courses at any participating community college in Texas.
-COM credit is offered for ATC high school courses aligned with college-level workforce courses in the current edition of the catalog; however, college credit is only awarded for ATC courses taught by high school teachers meeting ATC requirements.
-Students should visit with their high school counselor to discuss opportunities for earning college credit for CTE courses available at their high school.
-For more information, call 409-933-8679.

-- Instructional Assessment Lab Located in the Technical Vocational Building Room 1528A.
+For more information, call 409-933-8379. - Instructional Assessment Lab Located in the Technical Vocational Building Room 1528A/1532.
 The computer lab offers all students the opportunity to test in a quiet monitored setting.
 Class scheduling requires an appointment with the lab assistant (409) 933-8248.
 All others are available on a walk-in basis.
-Students must register with a valid photo ID. - International Student Services The International Student Advisor is located in the Enrollment Center in the Admissions and Records Office, and provides student advocacy and support services to international students.
-For more information, call 409-933-8662 or 409-933-8496. - Math Tutoring Lab Technical Vocational Building, Rm.
-1532.
-The Math Tutoring Lab provides free walk-in tutoring services for all students enrolled in a math course and access to supplemental resources such as Internet access, tutorials on video/CD-ROM and informational handouts.
-A lab schedule is provided on the Math Tutoring Lab website and available sessions and times will be posted outside Room T-1532 each semester.
-No appointment is necessary.
-For more information, visit the Math Tutoring Lab webpage at http://www.com.edu/computer-labs/math-tutoring-lab.
-For more information, call 409-933-8320. - New Student Orientation All new students must complete this orientation that provides basic information about all on-campus resources, activities and opportunities for students to become engaged on campus.
+Students must register with a valid photo ID. - International Student Services The International Student Advisor is located in the Student Center, Rm in the Admissions and Records Office, and provides student advocacy and support services to international students.
+For more information, call 409-933-8662 or 409-933-8496. - New Student Orientation All new students must complete this orientation that provides basic information about all on-campus resources, activities and opportunities for students to become engaged.
 For more information, call 409-933-8421.